Inflation Scare: Producer Price Index Surges Much Higher Than Expected

 Prices for final demand goods—those sold to businesses and households after their last stage of production—rose 1.7 percent in March, the largest increase since the index began in December 2009.
 The inflation in goods prices accounted for 60 percent of the overall gains in the index.

 In a coincidental symmetry, 60 percent of the rise in the price of goods was attributable to the rise in energy prices.
 A quarter of the rise of the prices of goods was caused by an 8.8 percent rise in the price of gasoline.
+On an annual basis, gasoline prices were up 52 percent, reflecting the crash in gas prices as people were told to stay at home and avoid travel last year.

 Food prices moved up 0.5 percent after rising 1.3 percent in February.
+On an annual basis, food prices are up 7.0 percent.

 The index for final demand services moved up 0.7 percent.
 Nearly half of the broad-based increase in March is attributable to margins for final demand trade services, which moved up 1.0 percent.
 Trade services measures the margins of retailers, the difference between what they pay for goods and what they receive for selling them to customers.